 Get ready to enter the White Mountains through the narrow gorge of Agia Irini.

 We hike in areas of humidity and shade sustained by a variety of plants, and gigantic ancient plane trees grace a large clearing halfway up.
 We end up at Agia Irini village.
 From there we transfer to Omalos plateau.
-In the heart of Omalos, at an altitude of more than 1000 metres, we enjoy the evening breeze listening to the jingling of the occasional goat’s bell.
+In the heart of Omalos, at an altitude of more than 1000 meters, we enjoy the evening breeze listening to the jingling of the occasional goat’s bell.
+Overnight in Omalos.

 Hiking distance: 7km / Hiking Duration: 3h 30min